-Following on from the success of our Graveyard Photographic Project, now 88% complete and from which we have over 143,000 photos, we decided to launch a Graveyard Transcription Project on 16th September 2020.
+Following on from the success of the Graveyard Photographic Project, now 88% complete and from which we have over 143,000 photos, we launched a Graveyard Transcription Project on 16th September 2020.

 This task will take longer than taking the photos owing to the difficulty of reading some stones.
-However, transcribing the photos can be done by anyone, world-wide, in the comfort of their own home on their own computer.
+However, transcribing the photos can be done by anyone, world-wide, in the comfort of your own home on your own computer.
 This does not need special programs.

 HOW CAN YOU HELP?